Gonorrhea guide: Screening and diagnostic testing

 Clinical presentation and sexual history determine which specimens should be collected and the type of test to use.
 Laboratory tests for the diagnosis of gonorrhea may include culture, NAAT and microscopy (Gram stain).

-Some NAATs may generate false positive results due to possible cross-reaction with other Neisseria species.
+Some NAAT may generate false positive results due to possible cross-reaction with other Neisseria species.
 If a false positive result is suspected, consult with your laboratory for further guidance.

 Culture

-- Cultures obtained less than 48 hours after exposure may give false negative results
+- Culture specimens collected within 48 hours of exposure may give false negative results.

-- Consult with your local laboratory for guidance
+- Consult with your local Public Health Laboratory for guidance on specimen collection and transportation.

-- If the infection was acquired in countries or areas with high rates of AMR.
-Ceftriaxone-resistant strainsFootnote 19Footnote 20 have been reported in Canada, Japan and Australia, all associated with travel to South-East Asia.
+- If the infection might have been acquired in countries or areas with high rates of AMRFootnote *

 Gram stain

-The presence of Gram-negative intracellular diplococci (GNID) seen on direct microscopic examination of urethral smears is highly predictive of N. gonorrhoeae in symptomatic menFootnote 18.
+The presence of Gram-negative intracellular diplococci (GNID) seen on direct microscopic examination of urethral smears is highly predictive of N. gonorrhoeae in symptomatic malesFootnote 21.

-- Endocervical specimens from adult females are not routinely recommended as the sensitivity is 45–65% and the specificity is 90%.
+- Endocervical specimens for adult females are not routinely recommended as the sensitivity is 45–65% and the specificity is 90%.

 - Gram stain is not suitable for pharyngeal and rectal specimens.